-Writing an essay can make any student feel anxious and making it “great” creates even more pressure.
+Writing a Common App essay can make any student feel anxious and making it “great” creates even more pressure.
 This is especially true when the essay will help determine their admission into college.
 Fortunately, if you start early, there’s plenty of time to brainstorm, write, and edit the piece.

 You can help your student stay calm and excel on their essays by following some simple tips.
-Here’s how to ace the college essay!
+Here’s how to ace the Common App essay!

 Know the Purpose of the Essay

 There are two kinds of college essays.
 One is the main college essay.
 It should be about one of the prompts from the Common App or the Coalition App, depending on the school.